Gage Golightly

-Gage Golightly (born September 5, 1993) is an American actress.
+Gage Golightly (born September 5, 1993) is an American former actress.
 She is best known for her roles as Hayley Steele in the Nickelodeon series The Troop, Erica Reyes in the MTV series Teen Wolf, and Karen in the Amazon Studios series Red Oaks.

 Early life

 Golightly grew up in Penn Valley, California, the youngest of four children born to a nurse and a plumber.
 She was diagnosed with dyspraxia at the age of two, and underwent speech therapy.
 For the first years of her life, her parents used sign language to communicate with her.
 Golightly also noted she was clumsy as a child due to impaired motor skills.
 She studied at Flintridge Sacred Heart Academy.